Tips on Remembering the Order of Guitar Strings

 Phrases to Memorize Guitar Strings

-Now that you know what the strings are, the next step is committing them to memory.
-A common trick for remembering guitar strings is to use a phrase that has the string letters as an acronym.
+Now that you know what the strings are, the next step is committing their order to memory.
+A common trick for how to remember guitar strings is to use a phrase that has the string letters as an acronym.
 This memory technique is known as a mnemonic device.
 Phrases usually go from the top to the bottom string (E-A-D-G-B-E), though you can go from the bottom to the top string (E-B-G-D-A-E) if that’s what you prefer.
 There are hundreds of possible phrases already out there, and you can also create your own.
 Here are a few of our favorites to get you started.

 E-A-D-G-B-E Guitar String Acronyms